metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 This Rams running game is pathetic.
 Absolutely incapable of gaining goal-to-go yardage against the 49ers.

+Never doubt the inferiority complex again.
+It's a real thing.

 ***

 ## Giants @ Seahawks